-- any child in the custody of the Department of Juvenile Justice or the Department of Corrections who has not passed his eighteenth birthday, and - any child whom the division superintendent has required to take a special program of prevention, intervention, or remediation as provided in Va.
+- any child in the custody of the Department of Juvenile Justice or the Department of Corrections who has not passed the child's eighteenth birthday, and - any child whom the superintendent has required to take a special program of prevention, intervention, or remediation as provided in Va.
 Code §§ 22.1-253.13:1.C and 22.1-254.01.